Developer(s) – Koei & Omega Force

 Storyline – 6/10

 The story of the game follows several different warring states of both China and Japan as the serpent king Orochi creates a rift in time and space, which brings warriors from both sides together.
 Orochi wishes to simply test their might, as characters from each faction eventually band together to finally confront the serpent king.
-The concept of the story is very exciting, as well as different to that of many other game like it that Koei Tecmo have released, but a big problem, at least to me, was how terrible the voice acting is.
-Some would argue that this adds to the game’s charm, but I’ve always found bad voice acting in video games in general does nothing more than mar down the entire experience.
-Given the choice, I would much prefer to read dialogue, similar to classic Final Fantasy games, than to have to listen to sup-bar voiceover work.
+The concept of the story is very exciting, as well as different from that of many other games like it that Koei Tecmo has released, but a big problem, at least to me, was how terrible the voice acting is.
+Some would argue that this adds to the game’s charm, but I’ve always found that bad voice acting in video games, in general, does nothing more than mar down the entire experience.
+Given the choice, I would much prefer to read the dialogue, similar to classic Final Fantasy games, than to have to listen to sup-bar voiceover work.